dzekelid/default/_listings/standard-chartered/cibservices2bapiv1banksscbreferencedefaultbranches-post-openapi.md

   /cib/service/s2b/api/v1/banks/scb/reference/default/branches:
     post:
       summary: Bank Code Inquiry
-      description: "The \u201CGetBankCode\u201D API returns list of Bank Codes for the specified combination of \u201CCountry\u201D, \u201CCity\u201D and \u201CBank\u201D combination.
-The data will contain the \u201CBank Code(s)\u201D as well as the address for the Bank & Branch."
+      description: The ???GetBankCode???
+API returns list of Bank Codes for the specified combination of ???Country???, ???City??? and ???Bank??? combination.
+The data will contain the ???Bank Code(s)??? as well as the address for the Bank & Branch.
       operationId: postCibServiceS2bApiV1BanksScbReferenceDefaultBranches
       x-api-path-slug: cibservices2bapiv1banksscbreferencedefaultbranches-post
       responses:
         200:
           description: OK
       tags:
+      - Banks
+      - Banking
       - Cib
       - Service
       - S2b